This article was last updated on: October 2018

 Air China Airbus A330.

 “Convenience service for fee”.
-You paid and could go roam around the Airport in a little car like a morbidly obese in a supermarket.
+You could pay and go take a stroll around the Airport in one of these carts.
+Like a morbidly obese in a supermarket.

-The El-Al Boeing 767-200 that I had seen when arriving apparently had transported the israeli delegation for the 2008 olympics, that took place there in Beijing.
+The El-Al Boeing 767-200 that I had seen when arriving apparently had transported the Israeli delegation for the 2008 Olympics.

 Air China Airbus A340-300.